oberonamsterdam/redux-updaters/api.md

 ## objectMerge

-merge objects with a depthLimit, deepmerge everything above the depthLimit, shallow merge the rest.
+merge objects with an optional depthLimit, deepmerge everything above the depthLimit, shallow merge the rest.
+Arrays are always merged using a shallow merge.

 **Parameters**

 -   `statePath` **[StatePath](#statepath)**
 -   `object` **object**
--   `depthLimit` **number**
+-   `depthLimit (optional)` **number**

 ## arrayReplace